 Course worked with:

-- Graduate Teaching Workshop (Virginia Tech)- Guest Lecturer: Ethics in the Classroom: A conversation about the roles of GTAs (Classroom Ethics session)
+- Graduate Teaching Workshop (Virginia Tech)- Guest Lecturer: Encouraging and Enforcing Honesty in the Classroom: A conversation about the roles of GTAs (Classroom Ethics session)

 - Poultry Feeding (Auburn University) – GTA